aleksandre-zaccone/simplex-java/docs/Tools and Libraries/ZSH SHELL.md

 # **ZSH Shell Configuration**

-# **Configure Zsh, Oh-My-Zsh, and Powerlevel10k on Ubuntu**

-Write this tutorial to show what and how I use on my Ubuntu laptop for everyday work.
-I want to share this configuration with others because it will be helpful for configuring their shell and using it efficiently.
-This tutorial will guide you through the process of installing and configuring Zsh, Oh-My-Zsh, and the Powerlevel10k theme on your Ubuntu system.
-These tools can greatly enhance your command-line experience and make your everyday work more efficient.
+I've created this tutorial to demonstrate how I use my Ubuntu laptop for everyday work and to share my configuration with others.
+This guide will help you set up and optimize your shell environment for increased efficiency on your Ubuntu system.
+You'll learn how to install and configure Zsh, Oh-My-Zsh, and the Powerlevel10k theme.
+These tools will greatly enhance your command-line experience and streamline your everyday work.

 ## **What is Zsh?**

-**Zsh**, short for **Z Shell**, is a powerful and highly customizable Unix shell that can be used as an interactive login shell and as a powerful scripting language.
+`Zsh`, short for Z Shell, is a powerful and highly customizable Unix shell that can be used as an interactive login shell and as a powerful scripting language.
 It offers numerous features, including improved tab completion, better scripting capabilities, and a wide range of plugins and themes to enhance your terminal experience.

 ## **What is Oh-My-Zsh?**

-**Oh-My-Zsh** is an open-source framework for managing your Zsh configuration.
+`Oh-My-Zsh` is an open-source framework for managing your Zsh configuration.
 It comes with a wide variety of themes, plugins, and features designed to make your command-line interface more productive and enjoyable.
 Oh-My-Zsh simplifies the process of customizing Zsh and provides an easy way to add plugins and themes.

 Web Site - <https://ohmyz.sh/>

 ## **What is Powerlevel10k?**

-**Powerlevel10k** is a highly customizable Zsh theme designed to work seamlessly with Oh-My-Zsh.
+`Powerlevel10k` is a highly customizable Zsh theme designed to work seamlessly with Oh-My-Zsh.
 It's known for its flexibility, speed, and eye-catching prompts.
 Powerlevel10k is feature-rich and offers various prompt styles, colors, and a configuration wizard that allows you to customize your terminal appearance to suit your preferences.